bbc/psammead/README.md

 </div>

-Psammead is a [GEL-compliant](https://www.bbc.co.uk/gel/articles/what-is-gel) React component library for the BBC, built on [`styled-components`](https://www.styled-components.com).
+Psammead is a package library which contains a mixture of components, containers and utilities.

 Psammead packages are split into:

-- [Components](./packages/components) - GEL-compliant presentational React components, ready for use out of the box, regardless of data source.
+- [Components](./packages/components) - [GEL-compliant](https://www.bbc.co.uk/gel/articles/what-is-gel) presentational React components built on [`styled-components`](https://www.styled-components.com).
+Theyre ready for use out of the box, regardless of data source.
 - [Containers](./packages/containers) - Functional components for optional use with presentational components of the same name.
-- [Utilities](./packages/utilities) - Commonly shared Psammead dependencies, and fundamentals to aid building additional GEL-compliant components.
+- [Utilities](./packages/utilities) - Commonly shared Psammead dependencies, fundamentals to aid building additional GEL-compliant components, and aditional packages, designed for use in SPAs.

 ## Documentation index
 Please familiarise yourself with our: